Turkish lira dips to new low after another interest rate cut

 The Central Bank has now slashed rates by 5 percentage points since September, running against conventional economic policy of raising interest rates to ease high inflation.
 Erdogan contends that high interest rates cause inflation and has declared himself an “enemy” of high borrowing costs.

 The Turkish lira hit a historic low of 15.28 against the U.S. dollar early Thursday amid the prospect of a new rate cut and then extended its losses following the decision.
-The lira was trading at 15.60 against the dollar, 5% weaker from Wednesday’s close.
+The lira was trading later Thursday at 15.62 against the dollar, 5% weaker from Wednesday’s close.

 The Turkish currency has lost about half of its value since the start of the year.